Keio University

 (1) Providing information for disaster volunteers

-When a major disaster occurs, disaster volunteer centers are opened in each region.
-In the response to the July 2020 Heavy Rain centered on Kumamoto Prefecture, many disaster volunteer centers did not accept volunteers from far away due to COVID-19, limiting recruitment to neighboring municipalities or within the prefecture.
+When a major disaster occurs, disaster volunteer centers are opened in various regions.
+In the response to the July 2020 heavy rains centered on Kumamoto Prefecture, many disaster volunteer centers did not accept volunteers from far away due to COVID-19, limiting recruitment to neighboring municipalities or within the prefecture.
 In addition to such recruitment status, there is a wide range of information that volunteers participating in support should know in advance, such as necessary belongings and traffic information.
-IT DART summarizes the volunteer recruitment status of disaster volunteer centers in various locations and posts information about the next day's recruitment on Twitter the night before to provide information to volunteers participating in support activities.
+IT DART summarizes the volunteer recruitment status of disaster volunteer centers in various locations and posts information regarding the next day's recruitment on Twitter the night before, providing information to volunteers participating in support activities.

 (2) Providing IT equipment and support to disaster relief organizations

-Disaster relief organizations such as NPOs entering from outside the affected areas set up bases locally to conduct activities, but the development of an IT environment for summarizing and disseminating information at the base tends to be secondary.
-IT DART provides equipment such as PCs, multifunction printers, and mobile routers to support organizations to assist with information collection and dissemination.
+Disaster relief organizations such as NPOs entering from outside the affected areas set up bases to conduct activities, but the preparation of an IT environment for summarizing and disseminating information at the base tends to be secondary.
+IT DART provides equipment such as PCs, multifunction printers, and mobile routers to support organizations, assisting with information collection and dissemination.
 Furthermore, in affected areas, due to a lack of IT resources, applications for support requests from victims are often managed with paper documents, and data entry must be performed at some point for smooth processing.
-In the July 2018 Heavy Rain centered on Western Japan, IT DART collaborated with in-house volunteers from Yahoo Japan Corporation to implement data entry and mapping support at disaster volunteer centers in Kurashiki City and other locations.
+During the July 2018 heavy rains centered on Western Japan, IT DART collaborated with internal volunteers from Yahoo Japan Corporation to implement data entry and mapping support at disaster volunteer centers in Kurashiki City and other locations.
 Through this activity, it became clear that establishing rules for the proper handling of victims' personal information is a major challenge for the future.

 (3) Providing information to facilitate smooth support

 In the Great East Japan Earthquake, insufficient mutual cooperation among support organizations led to biased support and the creation of information vacuums, which became a major issue.
-In response to this challenge, intermediary support NPOs that specialize in coordinating collaborative support activities at the national or prefectural level have been established in various locations.
-IT DART cooperates with these intermediary support NPOs to develop and provide systems that allow support organizations to share their respective activity statuses and easily share photos taken by teams that entered the affected areas early as advance parties with other supporters.
-Photos and videos are provided mapped on electronic maps, allowing the situation to be surveyed at a glance.
-In addition, IT is beginning to be used for supply management and volunteer registration, but overall, the use of IT by disaster relief organizations, centered on NPOs, is still developing, and future strengthening of this field, which is responsible for "mutual aid," is desired.
+In response to this challenge, intermediary support NPOs that specialize in coordinating collaborative support activities have been established at the national and prefectural levels.
+IT DART cooperates with these intermediary support NPOs to develop and provide systems that allow support organizations to share their respective activity statuses and enable teams that entered the affected areas early as advance parties to easily share photos they have taken with other supporters.
+Photos and videos are provided mapped onto electronic maps, allowing the situation to be surveyed at a glance.
+In addition, IT is beginning to be utilized for supply management and volunteer registration, but overall, the use of IT by disaster relief organizations, primarily NPOs, is still developing, and future strengthening of this field, which carries the burden of "mutual aid," is desired.

 Data entry support conducted at the Kurashiki City Disaster Volunteer Center, Okayama Prefecture

 Ten years have passed since the Great East Japan Earthquake, and the social IT environment and people's literacy have changed significantly.
 Through social media such as Twitter and LINE, it has become possible to quickly grasp real-time information when a disaster occurs.
-On the other hand, the spread of false information, such as "rain containing poison is falling in the Tokyo metropolitan area" or "wild animals have escaped from the zoo due to the earthquake," has also become an issue.
-Regarding communication infrastructure, while the development of the 00000JAPAN Wi-Fi service, which can be used for free at shelters, is progressing, the response during the recovery and reconstruction phase after the acute phase of the disaster is not yet sufficient.
-We frequently receive consultations about people who have moved out of shelters into temporary housing and lack an internet connection environment, making them unable to obtain information necessary for rebuilding their lives.
+On the other hand, the spread of false information, such as "toxic rain falling in the Tokyo metropolitan area" or "wild animals escaping from the zoo due to the earthquake," has also become an issue.
+Regarding communication infrastructure, while the development of the free Wi-Fi service 00000JAPAN is progressing in evacuation centers, the response during the recovery and reconstruction phase after the acute phase of the disaster cannot yet be said to be sufficient.
+Consultations are often received about the lack of an internet connection environment in temporary housing after leaving evacuation centers, making it impossible to obtain information necessary for rebuilding lives.

 Disaster risk varies for each individual depending on age, family composition, and living environment.
-For people to remain healthy even if they encounter a disaster, it is important for each individual to know their own disaster risk not only at the time of the disaster but also through the reconstruction and quiet periods, and not to neglect preparation in terms of both supplies and information appropriate to the risk.
+For people to remain healthy even after a disaster, it is important for each individual to know their own disaster risk throughout the reconstruction phase and the quiet phase, not just at the time of the disaster, and not to neglect preparations for both supplies and information appropriate to the risk.
 The development of technology that realizes information provision tailored to the disaster cycle and individual risks is expected.

-It goes without saying that introducing advanced technologies such as AI, IoT, and drones into disaster relief will help solve many information distribution issues.
-However, at the same time, we must not forget that digital tools are not the entirety of information technology.
-Information is essentially an input to reduce uncertainty (not knowing whether to escape to the right or left) when a person is trying to make a decision (the route to high ground is displayed with an arrow), and information technology is the technology to provide information to reduce uncertainty in a timely manner when a decision is needed—that is, the general technology for "organizing the flow of information."
-The author believes that "analog information and communication technologies"—for example, data formats that are easy to fill out and hard to make mistakes in, color-coding and sticky notes for easy-to-understand classification, designs that allow one to intuitively know what to do next, and inter-organizational cooperation systems to achieve smooth collaboration—must be in place before the "silver bullet" of digital tools can be effective.
+It goes without saying that introducing advanced technologies such as AI, IoT, and drones into disaster relief will help solve many information distribution challenges.
+However, we must also not forget that digital tools are not the entirety of information technology.
+Information is essentially an input to reduce uncertainty (not knowing whether to escape to the right or left) when a person is trying to make a decision (the route to high ground is displayed with an arrow), and information technology is the general technology that provides information to reduce uncertainty in a timely manner when a decision is needed—in other words, technology that "streamlines the flow of information."
+The author believes that the "silver bullet" of digital tools only becomes effective when "analog information and communication technologies" are in place, such as data formats that are easy to fill out and hard to make mistakes in, color-coding and sticky notes for easy-to-understand classification, designs that allow one to intuitively know what to do next, and cooperative systems between organizations to realize smooth collaboration.

 Advance party support system provided by IT DART